xNicklaj/leveluplab-wiki/docs/index.md

 ## Types of bullet

-- Rosso bullets: these bullets reset the control scheme to default
+- Red bullets: these bullets reset the control scheme to default
 - Yellow bullets: these bullets shift the color scheme to 90°.
 - Purple bullets: these bullets shift the color scheme to -90°.
 - Blue bullets: these bullets shift the color scheme to 180°.

 ## Buffs
+- Increased speed but lowered health.
+- When your health is 30%(?) you can shoot once in all directions.
+- Increased fire rate for 3 seconds.
+- Increased damage to a different color of enemy every round.

 ## Debuffs
 - Increase the size of the enemy bullets.
 - Increase the speed of enemy bullets.